AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-watched-folder-endpoints.md

 **Literal:** The watched folder uses the value entered in the field as it is displayed.
 All basic Java types are supported.
 For example, if an API uses input such as String, long, int, and Boolean, the string is converted to the proper type and the service is invoked.

 **Variable:** The value entered is a file pattern that the watched folder uses to pick the input.
-For example, in the case of the encrypt password service, where the input document must be a PDF file, the user can use &ast;.pdf as the file pattern.
+For example, if there is the encrypt password service, where the input document must be a PDF file, the user can use &ast;.pdf as the file pattern.
 The watched folder will pick up all files in the watched folder that match this pattern and invoke the service for each file.
 When a variable is used, all input files are converted to documents.
 Only APIs that use Document as the input type are supported.

 **Output Parameter Mappings:** Used to configure the outputs of the service and operation.
 The settings available depend on which service is using the watched folder endpoint.